 Our certificate of incorporation will provide for 10 million authorized shares of preferred stock.
 The existence of authorized but unissued shares of preferred stock may enable our board of directors to discourage an attempt to obtain control of our company by means of a merger, tender offer, proxy contest or otherwise.
 For example, if in the due exercise of its fiduciary obligations, our board of directors were to determine that a takeover proposal is not in the best interests of our stockholders, our board of directors could cause shares of preferred stock to be issued without stockholder approval in one or more private offerings or other transactions that might dilute the voting or other rights of the proposed acquirer or insurgent stockholder or stockholder group.
 In this regard, our certificate of incorporation grants our board of directors broad power to establish the rights and preferences of authorized and unissued shares of preferred stock.
-The issuance of shares of preferred stock.
+The issuance of shares of preferred stock could decrease the amount of earnings and assets available for distribution to holders of shares of common stock.
 The issuance may also adversely affect the rights and powers, including voting rights, of these holders and may have the effect of delaying, deterring or preventing a change in control of us.